react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 - `transparentModal`: Similar to `modal`.
 This changes following things:
   - Sets `headerMode` to `screen` for the screen unless specified otherwise.
   - Sets background color of the screen to transparent, so previous screen is visible
-  - Adjusts the `detachPreviousScreen` option so that the previous screen stays rendered.
   - Prevents the previous screen from animating from its last position.
   - Changes the screen animation to a vertical slide animation.